Worship Online

 Join Us Live!

-Pilgrim Lutheran Church live steams its worship video each Sunday morning beginning at 8:50 am.
+Pilgrim Lutheran Church live steams its worship video each Sunday morning beginning at 8:55 am.
+To view the accompanying service folder, click here.

 Please fill out our digital Connect Card to let us know you worshiped with us, or to receive additional information about our church.